SimPLU3D/simplu3D-openmole/README.md

 ## Content of this branch

-+ This readme file that gives an introduction on PSE exploration applied to SimPLU
++ This readme file that provides an introduction on PSE exploration applied to SimPLU
 + R scripts to analyze results of PSE method
-+ instructions to batch-generate shapefiles corresponding to some results' configurations
++ Instructions to batch-generate shapefiles corresponding to some results' configurations
-+ some results
++ Some results